One-Day Digestive Reset

 Routine for the Day

-- Optional: Gentle Exercise such as walking, tai chi, qigong, or gentle yoga.
+Do Some Gentle Exercise (optional).
+Gentle exercise such as walking, tai chi, qigong, or gentle yoga.
 This is not a day to push yourself physically.

-- Eat your monodiet throughout the day, as much as desired (but do not overeat).
+Do Not Overeat.
+Remember to follow your monodiet throughout the day, as much as desired without overeating.